kehantan/labbook/docs/cell_culture/cell_count.rst

 Cell count
 ==========

-To get an estimation of how many cells are there in a given sample.
+To get an estimation of how many cells are there in a culture flask.

 Requires

-* 15 ml centrifuge tube
+* Centrifuge tube (15 mL)
 * Counting chamber
 * Counter
 * Trypan blue
 * 96 well plate (for mixing trypan blue and the cell suspension)

 *Reminder: Before starting the procedures, warm up medium and TrypLE in 37 C water bath.
 You can also put your apparatus in the biosafety cabinet and UV them first.*

 **Procedure**